warmana/cloudant-docs-fork/source/includes/guides/_backup-guide.md

 <br/>If you require backups of design documents,
 you must maintain them in your preferred source control tool.</li>
 <li>Currently,
-the target database for restoring must be different from the original source database.</li>
+the target database for performing a database restore must be different from the original source database.</li>
 </ul>